mallchin/an-cdb/README.md

 -------------------------------

   The dashboard allows users to create new virtual servers on the cluster.
-Installation media can be added to the cluster in one of three ways;
+Installation media can be added to the cluster in one of three ways:

- > a.
-Create an image from a DVD or CD disc mounted in the dashboard server
+  - Create an image from a DVD or CD disc mounted in the dashboard server
- > b.
-Upload an ISO from the user's computer/tablet
+  - Upload an ISO from the user's computer/tablet
- > c.
-Direct download to the cluster from a website or ftp site
+  - Direct download to the cluster from a website or ftp site

   Once the media is on the cluster, users can use it to create a new virtual server.
 The user simply names the new Server, chooses the OS type from a drop-down